Quantum gravity states, entanglement graphs and second-quantized tensor networks: The quantum information tool of Tensor Networks

 \section{The quantum information tool of Tensor Networks}

-A tensor $T_{n_1...n_N}$ is an array of complex numbers: the indices $n_i$ take values in a discrete set, whose dimension $D_i$ is usually called \textit{bond dimension}.
-Each index $n_i$ can be thought of as labelling a basis in a Hilbert space $\h_{D_i}$, and the tensor $T_{n_1...n_N}$ thus accounts for the state of a quantum system in the tensor product Hilbert space $\h_{D_1}\otimes ... \otimes \h_{D_N}$:
+A tensor $T_{n_1...n_N}$ is an array of complex numbers: the indices $n_i$ take values in a discrete set, whose dimension $D_i$ is usually called \textit{bond dimension}; the number $N$ of indices is called \textit{rank} of the tensor.
+Each index $n_i$ can be thought of as labelling a basis in a Hilbert space $\h_{D_i}$, and the tensor can then be regarded as a map between the Hilbert spaces associated to complementary set of indices.
+As an example, consider the rank-two tensor $T_{ab}$ with input index $a$ and output index $b$; denoting by $\h_\text{in}$ and $\h_\text{out}$ the corresponding input and output Hilbert spaces, we can interpret the tensor as the following map~\cite{Pastawski_2015}: